balbano/balbano.github.io/_posts/2024-09-21-mind-the-salt.markdown

 ## Blog update

 As an aside, I'm excited about blogging again.
 I want to spend more time being curious and thinking about the things that capture my interest, and this seems like a good way to do it.
-I'm planning to blog more regularly, and also to include links in each post, inspired by the links [Chris McDowell includes in his newsletter](https://bastionland.substack.com/){:target="_blank"}.
+I'm planning to blog more regularly, and also to include links in each post, inspired by the links [Chris McDowall includes in his newsletter](https://bastionland.substack.com/){:target="_blank"}.
 Maybe I'll even figure out how RSS feeds work so I can be a real blog boy.
+(Edit: the ancient mysteries have been revealed.
+You can now subscribe with a feed reader using the link in the nav bar at the top or bottom.)

 ## Sparked my curiosity